mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 Setup the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) environment

-Create the ECR and note down the URI for each of the repository.
+Create the ECR for client and note down the URI for the repository.

                   	aws ecr create-repository \
                   --repository-name partner-meanstack-atlas-fargate-client \
                   --image-scanning-configuration scanOnPush=true \
                   --region us-east-1

+Create the ECR for backend and note down the URI for the repository.

 		aws ecr create-repository \
                   --repository-name partner-meanstack-atlas-fargate-server \
                   --image-scanning-configuration scanOnPush=true \
                   --region us-east-1

 ### **Step3b: Open the code and update for docker-compose.yaml **